 Previous inductees into the National Women’s Hall of Fame have included United States Supreme Court Justice, Ruth Bader Ginsburg, Hillary Rodham Clinton, Susan B. Anthony, Nancy Pelosi, Coretta Scott King and many other women leaders and role models.

-Ms. Allred is a founding partner of the law firm of Allred, Maroko & Goldberg (AM&G) with offices in Los Angeles and New York.
-Her firm handles more women’s rights cases than any other private law firm in the nation and has won hundreds of millions of dollars for victims.
-Over the course of her 43 year legal career, Gloria Allred has won countless honors for her pioneering legal work on behalf of women's rights and rights for minorities.
-AM&G represents victims who have been discriminated against on account of their sex, race, age, physical handicap or sexual orientation.
-Her firm also represents victims of AIDS discrimination; sexual harassment and wrongful termination.
-AM&G is also well-known for its work on behalf of victims in civil rights, rape, child sexual abuse and battered women cases.
-Ms. Allred also founded and is currently serving as President of the Women’s Equal Rights Legal Defense and Education Fund (WERLDEF).
+Gloria Allred is a founding partner of Allred, Maroko & Goldberg (AM&G) with offices in Los Angeles and New York.
+Her firm has been the leading women’s rights private law firm in the nation for 47 years, winning hundreds of millions of dollars for victims.
+Ms. Allred has won countless honors for her pioneering legal work on behalf of victims who have been discriminated against due to gender, race, age, physical handicap, sexual orientation, sexual harassment or because they have AIDS.
+AM&G is also well-known for its work on behalf of victims of rape, child sexual abuse and battered women.
+Ms. Allred also founded the Women’s Equal Rights Legal Defense and Education Fund (WERLDEF).

 In 1986 at the White House, President Ronald Reagan presented Ms. Allred with the President’s Volunteer Action award for Outstanding Volunteerism for her work on child support.
 Ms. Allred also received the President's Award from the National Association of Women Lawyers.
 President Barack Obama has introduced Ms. Allred as “one of the best attorneys in the country.”